 - Annuals “fill in” a starter garden.
 Perennials take time to settle after planting.
 Annuals can fill in the gaps with color and foliage since they bloom fairly quickly.

 - These flowers have a summer season.
 Many perennials such as daffodils are beautiful in the spring, but by summer their season is over.
 This is when annual plants take over, adding color and filling in your garden nicely for the remainder of the season.

 - Unlike perennials there is no dividing or mulching necessary!
 Many types of perennials require the grower to separate roots and take care with pruning.
 You don’t have to worry about this with annuals – so you can spend more time simply enjoying your garden, instead of working in it!

 The best news of all?
 Now is a terrific time to plant annuals.
+Are you wondering when to plant annuals?
 We find they do best when planted in the late months of spring or early summer after danger of frost has passed.
 In our area the Memorial Day holiday is a good guide for frost free growing.
 Annuals tend to be “cold tender” which means they could perish if exposed to a frost.
 Ask your local garden supply (or trusted landscape partner) which annuals are in season, or about to be.
 They can provide guidance on which plants are prime for planting in May or June.